ZiadHatab/ziadhatab.github.io/_posts/2023-06-26-vna-switch-terms.md

 The above expression presents the correct way to calculate S-parameters.
 If you are using a four-sampler VNA, you can measure all eight waves.
 Therefore, you can simply take the inverse of the matrix containing the incident waves to obtain the S-parameters.
 The definition presented here already accounts for switch terms and can be extended to any number of ports.

-Let's go back to the topic of switch terms.
-They are still relevant, mainly because most VNA vendors offer four receivers in their two-port VNAs, but will still only use three of them and intentionally not sample the incident wave of the non-driving port.
-Why?
-I don't know, maybe to maintain backward compatibility with old VNAs that actually only have three receivers.
-The most reasonable argument is to save buffer memory since fewer receivers mean less memory to use.
-This is not to say that the VNA will never use the fourth receiver, but it will only use it once to measure the switch terms, which are deterministic and part of the calibration procedure.
+Returning to switch terms: they remain relevant because most two-port VNAs ship with four receivers but intentionally use only three, never sampling the incident wave of the non-driving port.
+The most likely reason is backward compatibility with older three-receiver designs, or simply to reduce buffer memory usage.
+The fourth receiver is still used, but only once, to measure the switch terms themselves during calibration, since they are deterministic and can be reused.

 In a three-sampler VNA, the waves $\hat{a}\_{12}$ and $\hat{a}\_{21}$ are not measured due to a lack of dedicated receivers.
 In a four-sampler VNA, they are intentionally not measured.
 To address this, the matrix of measured incident waves in the above equation can be split into two matrices, as shown below: